minakod/minakod.github.io/essays/cram_release_note4.md

   - CSS
 ---

-This is a second release note for continuing work on an app, called CRAM.
+This is a forth release note for continuing work on an app, called CRAM.
 I was assigned to a group of four students to work on CRAM.
 However, I am and will be working on this project by myself this semester to improve CRAM.
 For more information about CRAM, visit [here](https://cram-colleague.github.io)